 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
+Thankfully, products like Stitch were built to move data from Db2 to PostgreSQL automatically.
 With just a few clicks, Stitch starts extracting your Db2 data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your PostgreSQL data warehouse.